 Topic: Drones and the Fire Service provided FREE by the Virginia Fire Chiefs Association and DRONERESPONDERS

 After registering, you will receive a confirmation email containing information about joining the webinar.

 This year only – Due to the rising cost of gas and inflation, the Virginia Office of EMS is reducing the price of the Virginia EMS Symposium registration by nearly 50 percent – to only $100!
 We want to do our part to help, and are hopeful that by reducing the registration cost for this premier educational event, that more EMS providers will be able to attend.

 This year’s symposium will offer more than 300 classes and various course tracks to help fulfill your continuing education needs.
 Registration opens in August.
 More details coming soon.
 Learn more at: www.vdh.virginia.gov/symposium.

-We’re celebrating EMS Week in Virginia, May 17 – 23.
-EMS for Children Day, May 20, focuses on the pediatric patient and the specialized care required when providing treatment for them.
+Virginians rely on Emergency Medical Services (EMS) personnel to respond to the call for help and to provide quality prehospital care during their greatest time of need.
+National EMS Week is May 15 – 21, 2022.
+EMS for Children Day, May 18, focuses on the pediatric patient and the specialized care required when providing treatment to them.